Learning and Professional Development

 - The Department engages contracted training providers to design and deliver specially tailored courses under the PDP, covering subject areas such as interpersonal skills, communication skills, management skills, research skills and other areas relevant to electorate and personal employees, including senior staff.
 A PDP calendar is developed by the Department each year in response to the training needs of employees as identified through consultation with course participants, employees and employing Members, including by the conduct of a regular training needs analysis.

-- Depending on demand, Know Your Entitlements information sessions are conducted annually in capital cities and larger regional centres.
-The purpose of Know Your Entitlements information sessions is to familiarise MOP(S) Act employees with their conditions of employment, the support services available to them and the entitlements of their employing Member.
+- Depending on demand, MOP(S) Act Employment - Terms and Conditions information sessions are conducted annually in capital cities.
+The purpose of MOP(S) Act Employment - Terms and Conditions information sessions is to familiarise MOP(S) Act employees with their conditions of employment, the support services available to them and the entitlements of their employing Member.

 Office Management Information Sessions

 - Employees have access to Office Management information sessions to help improve the accountability and performance of the Electorate Office.
-Courses are conducted annually in capital cities and larger regional centres, subject to demand.
+Courses are conducted annually in capital cities, subject to demand.

 Ad hoc training and professional development activities

-- Approval to attend ad hoc training and professional development activities must be sought from the relevant Entitlements Manager and must have the support of the employing Member.
-Employees are encouraged to seek approval prior to the training as no reimbursement of costs will be made without the support of the employing Member and the approval of the relevant Entitlements Manager.
+- Approval to attend ad hoc training and professional development activities must be sought from the relevant Advice and Support Director and must have the support of the employing Member.
+Employees are encouraged to seek approval prior to the training as no reimbursement of costs will be made without the support of the employing Member and the approval of the relevant Advice and Support Director.
 In approving applications to attend ad hoc training and professional development activities the Department may take the following questions into consideration:

 - Does the activity have relevance to the work of the office?